ANJANAMB1/ANJANAMB1/README.md

 - 👋 Hi, I’m @ANJANAMB1
 - 👀 I’m interested in exploring
-- 🌱 I’m currently learning Mca
+- 🌱 I’m currently pursuing Mca

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...